NoCodeNoBlunder/linefollower-robot/doc/Mainpage.md

 This makes it incredibly easy to debug and implement new states. \n When adding, a new state the logic of the allready existing transitions does not have to be modified because only the information relevant to the current state has to be interpreted.

-  \subsection FSM_explanation
+  \subsection fsm_explanation FSM Explanation
   * Each State implements an **enter function** and an **update function** which defines the behaviour of the State. \n
   * The **enter function** is called once for every transition into an other state which invokes the new current state's **enter function** implementation. \n
     E.g. When the State Forward is entered the motor settings can be adjusted accordingly in the enter_forward() function as this only need to happen once in this state.
   * The **update function** is called repeadetly in start_fsm_cycle() which invokes the current_state **update function**. \n Each State uses this function to do task that have to take place over a period of time and to determine wether to stay or to transition into another State if a certain condition is met.
   * To transition to another state transition_to_state() is called.
-This is typically done inside of an **update function** as it has the needed parameters.
+This is typically done inside of a States's **update function** as it has the needed parameters.

-  * Note: Not every State has to implement an **enter function** but each State has to implement an **update function**.
+  * **Note**: Not every State has to implement an **enter function** but each State has to implement an **update function**.

-  \subsection how_to_implement_new_states
-  Descrition of how to add a new state.
+  \subsection implement_new_states How to implement new States Descrition of how to add a new state.
   * Add a new state in State
-  * Create function enter_ + "name_of_state" and update_ + "name_of_state"
+  * Create function enter_ + "name_of_state" and update_ + "name_of_state" for better readabilty.
   * Call to add_state() passing a pointer to the States's enter and update function
+  * Implement the enter and update function as wanted, achieving the desired behaviour for that State.

-\section Additional_Features
+\section additional_features Additional Features
-The ATMEGA328p comes with 3 onboard timers which are used in order to achieve delays.
+The **ATMEGA328p** comes with 3 onboard timers which are all used in order to prevent software delays. \n All delays including the delay for the start and end countdown are implemented via the usage of interrupts. \n This is more efficient as the microcontroller does not have to waist energy doing nothing.
+Another advantage is that the programm can still be running normally during the delays which enables us to take measurements as per usuall and take action accordingly.

+\section States
+The State transitions are implemented as shown in <a href="transition_map.pdf" target="_blank"><b>Transition Map</b></a>.
+* **INIT**: \n
+  Inilizes all the modules.
+* **CHECK_STARTPOS**: \n
+  Lights leds based on their status and transition to CHECK_STARTPOS when the startfield is detected.
+* **COUNTDOWN**: \n
+  Starts the 15s countdown.
+If the robot is moved during this time the countdown is interrupted. \n If the countdown finished successfully the roboter transitions to LEAVE_START
+* **LEAVE_START**: \n
+  In this state the robot  starts to drive forward until it leaves the startfield. \n This State is used so the Robot doesn't count the startfield multiple times per pass.
+* **FORWARD**: \n
+  The Robot drives forward by setting both engines forward and to the same speed. \n This state is left only if one or both of the side sensors detect a line.
+* **LEFT_SOFT**: \n
+  In this state the robot performes a slight turn by making the left eng speed slower then the right via set_direction() \n This state is used mainly to react to slight inaccuracies when the robot wants to drive forward but \n is not doing this perfectly.
+There is always a small margin.
+This keep the robot on track.
+* **RIGHT_SOFT**: \n
+  Analog to LEFT_SOFT
+* **LEFT_HARD**: \n
+  This state is used for the sharp turnes.
+By setting the left eng backwards and the right eng to a high speed \n the robot performs a sharp turn.
+* **RIGHT_HARD**:  \n
+  Analog to LEFT_HARD
+* **CHECK_LAP**:  \n
+  State that is entered when all 3 sensors see black. \n In this case the robot checks if it is indeed on the startfield by checking if all 3 sensors detect black for an extended amount of time. /n
+  It is not sufficient to assume it is on the startfield automatically as it can occure in the sharp turns \n that all 3 sensors see black for a very short amount of time. \n This state is used to differentiate between these two cases.
+* **GOAL_REACHED**: \n
+  The goal is reached when the robot completed all laps.
+A 60s countdown is initiated.

 \section Calibration
-Before letting the robot drive it can be wise.
-To calibrate the motors. /n Sometimes one motor can be stronger than the other.
+Before letting the robot drive it can be wise to calibrate it's motors and sensors. \n Sometimes one motor can be stronger than the other.
 So the robot is thinking its driving straight \n but in reality driving to the site.
-The same can be said about the sensors. \n The sensors are not always 100% accurate so it can be reasonable to adjust the Threshold enum as needed.
-Each of the three sensors has its own value which can be adjusted.
+The same can be said about the sensors. \n The sensors are not always 100% accurate so it can be reasonable to adjust the enum Threshold enum as needed. \n Each of the three sensors has its own value. \n

-\section compiler_options Compiler Options
-* **make**: compiles, flashes and cleans up files that are no longer useful.
-Debug modus is disabled.
-* **make debug**: debug modus is enabled. \n
-* **make remote**: This modus enabled the remote control of the robot via cutecom.
-Debug modus is disabled. \n
-* **make documentation**: This modus only updates the doxygen documentation. . \n **Attention** if you received the file, usually a doxyfile should already exist.
-However, if there is no html or latex file in the file you received, first type 'doxygen -g doxyfile' in the terminal.
-After that open the doxyfile in nano ('nano doxyfile' in the terminal) and search for 'OPTIMIZE_OUTPUT_FOR_C' (use the explanation at the bottom of the screen in nano for short cuts).
-Now you have to type 'YES' behind the '='-symbol and save the doxyfile.
+<a href="https://youtu.be/au92yQbTNe0" target="_blank"><b>Here</b></a>
+ is an example how the robot should drive when it is calibrated properly.

 \section About_me About the author
 To tell you a little bit more about myself: My name is Fabian Indrunas, I am currently at the end of my second semester studying computer